apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 **Warning do not enable any type of failure injection in production.
 The following settings are for testing only.**

-One of the challenges with S3A integration tests was the fact that S3 was an eventually-consistent storage system.
-To simulate inconsistencies more frequently than they would normally surface, S3A supports a shim layer on top of the `AmazonS3Client` class which artificially delays certain paths from appearing in listings.
-This is implemented in the class `InconsistentAmazonS3Client`.
+S3A provides an "Inconsistent S3 Client Factory" that can be used to simulate throttling by injecting random failures on S3 client requests.

+**Note**

+In previous releases, this factory could also be used to simulate inconsistencies during testing of S3Guard.
 Now that S3 is consistent, injecting inconsistency is no longer needed during testing.
-However, it is stil useful to use the other feature of the client: throttling simulation.

-## Simulating List Inconsistencies

-### Enabling the InconsistentAmazonS3CClient
+### Enabling the InconsistentS3CClientFactory

 To enable the fault-injecting client via configuration, switch the